hyli-ai/SparkOnEMR/README.md

 4. If we select **Browse the file system** **Utilities** tab, we can see the folders and files in our HDFS:
     ![hadoop_files](/images/hadoop_files.png)

+5. We can also check the files in HDFS by SSH into the master node, and use the command: (see Part G and H for SSH details)

+    ```
+    hdfs dfs -ls /
+    ```

 ### Part D - Copy data from S3 to EMR
 1. Add a step to the EMR cluster with the following details: